gogo8232/leepark.github.io/README.md

 I am now interested in writing a stock price analysis program, which will predict the price of Natural gas and trading analysis for UVXY.

 I trade options for both, so it is purely for safe and profitable option trading.

+This is a collaborative project and my team is being testing the model; and hopefully profiting our of actual trading.

+The program is not open to public yet; however, if you want to look it up under the condition that you never share this with others, please contact me via email (lee.park@uky.edu)